bitextor/bicleaner/README.md

 ```

-## Lite versions
+## Lite version

 Although `bicleaner-train` and `bicleaner-classify` make use of parallelization by distributing workload to the available cores, some users might prefer to implement their own parallelization strategies.
-For that reason, single-thread versions of Bicleaner scripts are provided: `bicleaner-train-lite` and `bicleaner-classify-lite`.
-The usage is exactly the same as for the full versions, but omitting the blocksize (-b) and processes (-p) parameter.
+For that reason, single-thread version of Bicleaner classifier scriptu is provided: `bicleaner-classify-lite`.
+The usage is exactly the same as for the full version, but omitting the blocksize (-b) and processes (-p) parameter.

 ___